m-c-hill/grokking-algorithms/README.md

 **Completed:** 9 / 10

-- Most efficient algorithm to search fro an element in a sorted array / linked list.
+- Most efficient algorithm to search for an element in a sorted array / linked list.

 #### Problem 1 - Order-agnostic Binary Search ✅